mailsac/mailsac-examples/help/missing_mail.rst

 The spam filter can be controlled at an account level.

-To disable or enable the spam filter.
-Select `Account Settings`_ from the Dashboard_ and toggle the spam filter.
+To disable or enable the spam filter, select `Account Settings`_ from the Dashboard_ and toggle the spam filter setting.
 This change will only apply to new emails received.

 .. figure:: spam_filter_toggle.png